Edited by Dr. Felice Gragnano, Dr. Arturo Cesaro, and Prof. Paolo Calabrò from the University of Campania “Luigi Vanvitelli”, Caserta, Italy

 - Impact of genetics on lipid and metabolic disorders

-- Lipid targets in cardiovascular and neurological disease
+- Lipid targets in cardiovascular disease

 - Future perspective and novel therapeutic strategies in dyslipidemias